 In this post…

 Spring Cleaning the Laundry Room

-If you plan to clean your laundry area in one day, this would also be a good time to remove items from the area so that you can clean the space properly.
-You can choose to do one of our later steps, cleaning off items you plan to keep, during this stage or later on.
+If you plan to clean your laundry area in one day, this can also be a good time to remove items from the area so you can clean the space properly.
+Hampers, boxes, and bags can be great for sorting, storing, and transporting decluttering items.

 Tip #1 Refill.

 Consider purchasing refill products instead of entirely brand new bottles.

 Refill pouches, such as laundry soap, are usually more environmentally friendly, cost-effective, and easier to dispose of when the time comes.

 Refill bags are also a lot easier to store and tend to be more space-saving than full-sized detergent bottles.

 Tip #2 Know where to take unwanted items.

 If you plan to get rid of items such as fabric softener, laundry detergent, batteries, lightbulbs, or cleaning products that you may be keeping in your laundry room, make sure to dispose of them properly.